skip to content

 A will is validly signed and witnessed if the following steps are taken:

-• Before it is signed, the will should be dated as signed and witnessed on X date, either at the beginning or end.
-If the will is not dated or there is some doubt about the date on which the will was executed, an affidavit of one of the attesting witnesses in proof of the actual date must be filed and failing that, other evidence that shows that it is the latest or only will of the testator [Supreme Court Probate Rules 2015 (SA) r 21].
+• Before it is signed, the will should be dated as signed and witnessed on a particular date, either at the beginning or end.
+If the will is not dated or there is some doubt about the date on which the will was executed, an affidavit of one of the attesting witnesses in proof of the actual date must be filed, or other evidence may be needed to establish that it is the latest or only will of the testator [Uniform Civil Rules 2020 (SA) rule 356.12].

 • In the presence of both witnesses, the testator should sign in pen at the end of the will and preferably, but not necessarily, at the foot of each (numbered) page.